manateelazycat/awesome-tray/README.md

 - `awesome-tray-hide-mode-line`: Enabled by default, makes the mode-line very thin and highlight it when its active/inactive.
 - `awesome-tray-mode-line-active-color`: Use for customize active color.
 - `awesome-tray-mode-line-inactive-color`: Use for customize inactive color.
-- `awesome-tray-adjust-mode-line-color-enable`: Enabled by default.
+- `awesome-tray-adjust-mode-line-color-enable`: Disabled by default.
 If non-nil, adjust mode-line  color when buffer state changes.
 - `awesome-tray-mode-line-modified-readonly-color`: Use for customize modified and readonly color.
 - `awesome-tray-mode-line-readonly-color`: Use for customize readonly color.
 - `awesome-tray-mode-line-modified-color`: Use for customize modified color.